Gender discrimination

 What is sex discrimination?

-Sex discrimination is discriminating against an employee because of gender stereotypes or their sex.
+Sex discrimination is behaving in a discriminatory manner towards an employee because of their gender or sex.
 It can be either:

 • Direct discrimination: Involving the unfair treatment of an employee because of their sex